 Many of us spend more time in our workplace than at home and our surroundings play an important part in how creative we can be.
 If you can, make sure there is a good working environment – this will make employees more happy and happy teams achieve more.

-As a business analyst you may not think it is your job to improve the working environment and worry about whether team members are happy in their work but your job can become easier if you do concern yourself with these things.
+As a business analyst you may not think it is your job to improve the working environment, worry about elements of the business such as digital marketing or worry about whether team members are happy in their work but your job can become easier if you do concern yourself with these things.

 And the working environment is not just the physical environment – also think about workloads, talking through problems and motivating others to want to be fully involved in the project.
 If there is conflict in the team you must resolve it professionally using your best listening and communication skills.